Miboch/documents/learning-programming.md

 - Problem Analysis
 - Applying Your Knowledge

-In order to become an effect programmer, you need to be able to perform reasonably well in all of these aspects.
+In order to become an effective programmer, you need to be able to perform reasonably well in all of these aspects.
 That is to say, you will not necessarily be unsuccessful if you are weak in one, but you definitely need to have some understanding and skill in all of them.

 **First Principles**

 Before moving into the topic of syntax I think it’s good to take a step back, and look at what programming really is, at the general level.

-The only thing, a computer really does is shifting voltages from low to high in transistors, to indicate whether a bit is turned on or off: 0 or 1.
+The only thing a computer really does is shifting voltages from low to high in transistors, to indicate whether a bit is turned on or off: 0 or 1.

 Aside from the instruction sets baked into our hardware; that is – patterns of 0’s and 1’s which mean something to the hardware, because those patterns have been baked into the circuitry to do specific things – everything else is interpreted.